Martin Luther King Jnr. said in his 'Letter from Birmingham Jail':

 Abort67 exists to educate the public regarding the truth about abortion.
 Images of what abortion does to the unborn speak for themselves.

-We understand that seeing images of what abortion looks like is extremely distressing but feeling distressed about it is an appropriate
+We understand that seeing images of what abortion looks like is extremely upsetting but feeling upset about it is an appropriate response.

-response.
 There is no way to sugar coat an image of abortion.
-Why is so much anger vented toward those who show what abortion looks
+Why is so much anger vented toward those who show what abortion looks like but

-Every successful movement of social reform in the past has involved activists 'shouting about' an injustice to a culture that doesn’t want
+Every successful movement of social reform in the past has involved activists 'shouting about' an issue to a culture that doesn’t want

-to face up to the truth of that injustice.
+to face up to the truth of that issue.
 In our culture the word “abortion” has lost nearly all its meaning.
 We need to awaken people’s

 consciences in order for them to know that abortion is an act of violence that kills a baby.